Automattic/jetpack/readme.txt

 <?php date( 'Y-m-d H:i:s' ) ?>
 <!--/mfunc-->`

+= How do I use WordPress functions in cached dynamic pages? =

+See the next qestion, you have to load WordPress before the cached file is served.

 = How do I delay serving the cache until the "init" action fires? =

 Cached files are served before almost all of WordPress is loaded.
 While that's great for performance it's a pain when you want to extend the plugin using a core part of WordPress.
 Set $wp_super_cache_late_init to "1" in wp-content/wp-cache-config.php and cached files will be served when "init" fires.
 WordPress and it's plugins will be loaded now.
 This is very useful when you are using the mfunc tag in your theme.

 = Why don't WP UserOnline, Popularity Contest, WP Postratings or plugin X not work or update on my blog now? =

 This plugin caches entire pages but some plugins think they can run PHP code every time a page loads.
-To fix this, the plugin needs to use Javascript/AJAX methods or the mfunc/mclude code described in the previous answer to update or display dynamic information.
+To fix this, the plugin needs to use Javascript/AJAX methods or the dynamic-cached-content/mfunc/mclude code described in the previous answer to update or display dynamic information.

 = Why doesn't the plugin cache requests by search engine bots by default? =

 Those bots usually only visit each page once and if the page is not popular there's no point creating a cache file that will sit idle on your server.
+However if you're not using legacy caching you can allow these visits to be cached by removing the list of bots from "Rejected User Agents" on the Advanced settings page.

 = A category page is showing instead of my homepage =